spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/pages/managing-cms-pages.md

 ## Previewing CMS pages

-If you would like to see how your page will look before you publish it, you can preview it in your browser.
+If you want to see how your page will look before you publish it, you can preview it in your browser.

 {% info_block warningBox "Note" %}